 # run PostgreSQL with Citus on port 5500 docker run -d --name citus -p 5500:5432 -e POSTGRES_PASSWORD=mypassword citusdata/citus # connect docker exec -it citus psql -U postgres

 Check out our new Getting started with Citus page to learn more about how to use Citus.

 We’ll soon publish more deep-dive blog posts about some of these exciting new Citus 10 open source capabilities such as Citus Columnar, the open sourcing of the shard rebalancer, and single-node Citus.
-And we’ll be sure to blog when we add Citus 10 support to the Hyperscale (Citus) option in Azure Database for PostgreSQL, too.
+Also, foreign keys between local tables and reference tables.
+Update August 2021: we blogged when we added Citus 10 support to Hyperscale (Citus) in Preview in Azure Database for PostgreSQL—and when we announced the GA of Citus 10 in Hyperscale (Citus), too.

 Finally, a big thank you to all of you who use Citus and who have taken the time to give feedback and be part of our journey.
 If you’ve filed issues on GitHub, submitted PRs, talked to our @citusdata team on Twitter, signed up for our monthly technical newsletter, or joined our Citus Public Slack… well, thank you.
 And please, keep the feedback coming.

 We can’t wait to see what amazing things you do with PostgreSQL and Citus 10!